 Carolina Regional Orthopaedics

 Are you experiencing shoulder pain and reduced range of motion due to osteoarthritis?
 Have you exhausted your non-surgical options?
 Carolina Regional Orthopaedics can help.
 Our orthopedic team includes Dr. Hardy Singh, a shoulder replacement specialist.
 Dr. Singh will create a care plan to reduce pain and increase mobility.
-Contact us today at 252-443-0400 and schedule an appointment.
+Contact us today at 252-443-0400 or request an appointment online.